-1. P7L15 Change "HigherLayerStreamID"
+1. P7L15 Change "InterworkingStreamID"

 2. P7L19 Replace last row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-3. P7L33 Change "HigherLayerStreamID"
+3. P7L33 Change "InterworkingStreamID"

 4. P8L2 Replace the row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-5. P8L16 Change "HigherLayerStreamID"
+5. P8L16 Change "InterworkingStreamID"

 6. P8L20 Replace the last row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-7. P8L35 Change "HigherLayerStreamID"
+7. P8L35 Change "InterworkingStreamID"

 8. P9L3 Replace the row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-9. P9L14 Change "HigherLayerStreamID"
+9. P9L14 Change "InterworkingStreamID"

 10. P9L18 Replace the last row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-11. P10L16 Change "StreamID"
+11. P10L16 Change "InterworkingStreamID"

 12. P10L18 Replace the last row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-13. P11L10 Change "HigherLayerStreamID"
+13. P11L10 Change "InterworkingStreamID"

 14. P11L13 Replace the fourth row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-15. P12L1 Change "HigherLayerStreamID"
+15. P12L1 Change "InterworkingStreamID"

 16. P12L5 Replace the first row to "Interworking Stream ID|Interworking Stream ID element"|As defined in 8.4.2.127| Identifies the stream that was setup due to an Interworking protocol"

-17. P12L8 Change "response to a higher layer protocol"
+17. P12L8 Change "response to the request from the AP"

-18. P42L9 Change fifth row "Higher Layer Stream ID"
+18. P42L9 Change fifth row "Interworking Stream ID"

-19. P53L10 Change subclause title "Higher Layer Stream ID element"
+19. P53L10 Change subclause title "Interworking Stream ID element"

-20. P53L11 Change from "The Higher Layer Stream ID element identifies a stream from a higher layer protocol."
+20. P53L11 Change from "The Interworking Stream ID element identifies a stream initiated by an external protocol."

 21. P53 Figure 8-402k Change the last field to "Interworking Stream ID"; change the title to "Interworking Stream ID element format"

-22. P53L15 Change "Higher Layer Stream ID"
+22. P53L15 Change "Interworking Stream ID"

-23. P53L17 Change "The Protocol ID field identifies the Higher Layer Protocol to which the stream belongs."
+23. P53L17 Change "The Protocol ID field identifies the protocol to which the stream belongs."

-24. P54L1 Change "The Higher Layer Stream ID field is an octet string and is defined by the higher layer protocol specified in the Protocol ID field."
+24. P54L1 Change "The Interworking Stream ID field is an octet string and is defined by the external protocol specified in the Protocol ID field."

-25. P55 In the last row of Table 8-193, change the entry under the column titled "Information" from "Higher Layer Stream ID"
+25. P55 In the last row of Table 8-193, change the entry under the column titled "Information" from "Interworking Stream ID"

-26. P55L3-4 Change from "The Higher Layer Stream ID element (8.4.2.127) provides the stream identifier from a higher layer protocol.
-The Higher Layer Stream ID element is present only in the AP initiated TS setup (10.4.4.3)."
+26. P55L3-4 Change from "The Interworking Stream ID element (8.4.2.127) provides the stream identifier from an external protocol.
+The Interworking Stream ID element is present only in the AP initiated TS setup (10.4.4.3)."

-27. P55 In the last row of Table 8-194, Change the entry under the column titled "Information" from "Higher Layer Stream ID"
+27. P55 In the last row of Table 8-194, Change the entry under the column titled "Information" from "Interworking Stream ID"

-28. P55L10-11 Change from "The Higher Layer Stream ID element is present only in the AP initiated TS setup.
-The Higher Layer Stream ID element (8.4.2.127) provides the stream identifier from a higher layer protocol."
+28. P55L10-11 Change from "The Interworking Stream ID element is present only in the AP initiated TS setup (10.4.4.3).
+The Interworking Stream ID element (8.4.2.127) provides the stream identifier from an external protocol."

-29. P56L8 Change from "The ADDTS Reserve Request frame is transmitted by an AP to a non-AP STA in response to a higher layer protocol."
+29. P56L8 Change from "The ADDTS Reserve Request frame is transmitted by an AP to a non-AP STA."

-30. P56 Table 8-197a for Order 5, Change "Higher Layer Stream ID"
+30. P56 Table 8-197a for Order 5, Change "Interworking Stream ID"

-31. P56L18-19 Change from "The Higher Layer Stream ID element (defined in 8.4.2.127) provides the stream identifier from a higher layer 18 protocol."
+31. P56L18-19 Change from "The Interworking Stream ID element (defined in 8.4.2.127) provides the stream identifier from an external protocol."